A Landmark Victory for Peace in Hawai’i’s Sacred Mākua Valley

 Hawai’i’s Mākua Valley on O’ahu’s western shore is revered for more than just its scenic beauty: for some Native Hawaiians, Mākua is the birthplace of all mankind.
 But for nearly 80 years, this sacred island enclave has been under a U.S. military occupation that has restricted the community’s access to the land, desecrated its cultural sites, and destroyed sensitive ecological habitat with wildfires, bombs, and bullets.

-Now — after Earthjustice took the Army to court several times on behalf of community advocates starting in 1998 followed by nearly two decades of foot dragging by the military — the U.S. Army has finally announced it will formally end live-fire training in Makua Valley.
+Now — after Earthjustice took the Army to court several times on behalf of community advocates starting in 1998 followed by more than two decades of foot dragging by the military — the U.S. Army has finally announced it will formally end live-fire training in Makua Valley.

 The announcement is a landmark, hard-fought victory for Mālama Mākua, a Native Hawaiian-led community advocacy organization that sued the Army 25 years ago to end its destructive practices.
 “The valley is where Papa (Earth mother) and Wākea (sky father) created human life,” explains Sparky Rodrigues, board member of Mālama Mākua.